Asgarabad, Quchan

-Asgarabad (عسگراباد) (Note: Also romanized as ‘Asgarābād) is a village in, and the capital of, Quchan Atiq Rural District of Quchan Atiq District, Quchan County, Razavi Khorasan province, Iran.
-The previous capital of the rural district was the village of Shahr-e Kohneh, now a city.
+Asgarabad (عسگراباد) (Note: Also romanized as ‘Asgarābād) is a village in Yazdan Rural District of Quchan Atiq District in Quchan County, Razavi Khorasan province, Iran.

 Demographics

 Population

-At the time of the 2006 National Census, the village's population was 702 in 193 households, when it was in the Central District.
+At the time of the 2006 National Census, the village's population was 702 in 193 households, when it was in Quchan Atiq Rural District of the Central District.
 The following census in 2011 counted 692 people in 218 households.
 The 2016 census measured the population of the village as 272 people in 88 households.

-In 2019, the rural district was separated from the district in the formation of Quchan Atiq District.
+In 2020, the rural district was separated from the district in the establishment of Quchan Atiq District, and Asgarabad was transferred to Yazdan Rural District created in the new district.